-Summer 2016 Applications will be available to download here, in January 2016.
+Summer 2016 Applications will be available to download here, on January 5, 2016.

 Programs in GEAR UP have been designed to allow campers the opportunity to choose what they would like to participate in.
 Some of the programs include archery, pottery, sledge hockey, music & drama, swimming, sailing and using the fully accessible high ropes course.
 Dances, karaoke nights and other activities will be planned in the evening.
 All programs will be geared to older teens/young adults.

 The ratio of staff to campers will be 1:2 .
 Nursing staff is onsite 24 hours a day.

 This program is open to young adults between the ages of 19*– 26 years (as of July 1 of the camping year) who have a physical disability.
 Participants must meet the eligibility requirements for individual camp.
 Easter Seals Ontario counsellors will be able to help campers with their care.
 Participants will be required to pay the full fee as funding is not available for campers over the age of 19: $2,000 for a 10-day session at Merrywood Camp and $1,200 for a 6-day session at Woodeden Camp.